A Two-Phase Method for Solving Continuous Rank-One Quadratic Knapsack Problems: The algorithm

 \section{The algorithm}

-Our algorithm consists of two phases: bounding the optimal solution, and if it fails, exploring the remaining space.
-The bounding phase is based on the Lagrangian dual of \eqref{eqn:r1-qkp-red} and the solution structure of bounded version described in section~\ref{sec:bnd-ver}.
+Our algorithm consists of two phases: bounding the optimal solution, and, computing the optimal solution to the desired precision.
+The bounding phase is based on the Lagrangian dual of \eqref{eqn:r1-qkp-red} and the solution structure of the bounded version described in section~\ref{sec:bnd-ver}.